Mindell Penn

-Mindell Lewis Penn is an American politician from Richmond, California.
+Mindell Lewis Penn (born 1944/1945) is an American politician from Richmond, California.
 She served on the Richmond City Council from 1999 and 2005.
-She was age 60 in 2005, is a graduate of the UC Davis Financial School of Management, and is affiliated with the "powerful" Bay Area group Black Women Organized For Political Action.
+She is a graduate of the UC Davis Financial School of Management, and is affiliated with the "powerful" Bay Area group Black Women Organized For Political Action.
 She was an executive for PG&E working in community relations and finance, and was elected twice as the chairwoman of the Sacramento Urban League board of directors.
 She served on the Rosie the Riveter/World War II Home Front National Historical Park project committee.

 Career overview

 Richmond City Council, 1999

 Mindell Penn was first elected to the city council in 1999.
 This election occurred during a time when Richmond city leaders were under investigation by the FBI for political corruption.
 Penn ran a campaign with the slogan, "My vote will never be for sale."
 She was backed by two local political action committees, the Black American Political Action Committee and West County United.
 Among the list of twelve candidates, with five winning seats, Penn topped the polling.
 According to the San Francisco Chronicle, Penn stated, "I ran a clean campaign, and I don't have hidden agendas...People are tired of dirty politics, and it showed."